 As Lightroom is one of the new generation of “non destructive” image editors, you will be shown the crucial importance of understanding how it works differently from most photo editing software (such as Adobe Photoshop), and the advantages that come from this approach.
 And while most photographers find that Lightroom can handle most, if not all, of what they need to do with their digital images, you will also learn how easily Lightroom integrates with other photo editing software (such as Adobe Photoshop or Photoshop Elements or other plug-ins) when you need their extra features.

-The course is being held on May 19th in the village of Tansley, near Matlock in Derbyshire.
-The cost is £90.00 per person.
+The course is held in the village of Tansley, near Matlock in Derbyshire.
 There is free car parking available, and a pub nearby for lunch – or you can bring a packed lunch if you prefer.
 Tea, coffee and biscuits during the day are included in the course price.